Julian Wasser, Famed L.A. Photojournalist, Dies at 85 - NewsBreak

 In 1963, assigned by Time to cover the landmark Marcel Duchamp exhibition at the Pasadena Art Museum, Wasser shot the conceptual artist playing chess with a nude woman.
 As Duchamp’s naked opponent, Wasser recruited 19-year-old Eve Babitz, later an acclaimed L.A. writer, who happened to be dating the married curator of the show, Walter Hopps.

 “Well, [Duchamp] was into chess and he did the Nude Descending a Staircase .
 So you get a nude, chess, a girl with giant tits.
 Why not?”
-Wasser told Los Angeles in 2022 as part of an exclusive oral history of Babitz.
+Wasser told Los Angeles last year as part of an exclusive oral history of Babitz.
 “I photographed Eve before.
 She was a total exhibitionist, so anything could happen.”

 The image became one of Wasser’s most famous photos, but it was just one of many assignments over the decades that captured moments of high pop culture with style and skill at a highly competitive time in photojournalism.
 The 60s in particular was a special time in Los Angeles, long before TMZ and an army of paparazzo commandos descended.
 Celebrities were more accessible then, Wasser recalled, and the pictures were better because of it.